raul-estevez/SimpleElectronicLoad/README.md

 That is, for example if you only need a 1A, 15V dummy load you should be good with only one MOSFET a 15V voltmeter , 1A amperemeter, a simpler input diode, maybe a higher shunt and a smaller heathsink.
-But if in the other hand you want a 200W dummy load you will need to beed up the components.
+But if in the other hand you want a 200W dummy load you will need to beef up the components.

 ## Usage